devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ### Configuration Management:
 * We write the desired state ..i,e(i want a file to be created)
-* it uses declarative syntax.
+* It uses declarative syntax.
-The main usecase of CM tool are idempotency .
+* The main usecase of CM tool are idempotency .

 <br/>